QuantEcon/lecture-source-py/source/rst/sci_libs.rst

 Exercise 1
 -------------

-Later we'll learn all about :doc:`finite-state Markov chains <finite_markov>`
+Later we'll learn all about :doc:`finite-state Markov chains <finite_markov>`.

-For now, let's just concentrate on simulating a very simple example of such a chain
+For now, let's just concentrate on simulating a very simple example of such a chain.

-Suppose that the volatility of returns on an asset can be in one of two regimes --- high or low
+Suppose that the volatility of returns on an asset can be in one of two regimes --- high or low.

 The transition probabilities across states are as follows

 .. figure:: /_static/lecture_specific/sci_libs/nfs_ex1.png

-For example, let the period length be one month, and suppose the current state is high
+For example, let the period length be one month, and suppose the current state is high.

 We see from the graph that the state next month will be